 So after publishing my post on how I afford to travel the world, I was asked: “Do you usually book the basic economy tickets?”.
-The reason being, the site I referred generally has the cheapest flights listed as a basic economy fare.
+The reason is, the site I referred to (Scott’s Cheap Flights) generally has the cheapest flights listed as a basic economy fare.

 My answer is a resounding NO!

 As I recently stated, my airline of choice is American Airlines, so this post will be based mostly on that airline.
 However, I think that many airlines use the same formula for basic economy ticketing.
 While I’ve been tempted many times to purchase a basic economy ticket to travel, there are way more benefits to spending the extra money and booking a regular or premium economy fare, and if you can afford to splurge a little, consider traveling in business or first class.

 Case in point: my daughter recently booked a basic economy fare to Atlanta to visit a friend and regretted it immensely for all the reasons that I’m listing below.
 So why don’t I travel the basic economy route?

 1. I Love Being Able to Choose My Seat